Shortsightedness: Does it have another name?

 Other names for shortsightedness are: myopia and nearsightedness.
 In many parts of the world, the words myopia, nearsightedness and shortsightedness are used interchangeably.

 Myopia is the medical term for the condition, and the other two are commonly used names.

-If you're into etymology (the study of the origin of words), the term "myopia" comes from Greek word roots that mean "to close the eyes."
-This is a reference to the primary sign that a person is shortsighted — squinting.
+If you're into etymology (the study of the origin of words), the term myopia comes from Greek word roots that mean "to close the eyes."
+This is a reference to the primary sign that a person is nearsighted: squinting.

 Myopia causes distant objects to look blurry until they are close to the eyes.
 The main signs and symptoms of myopia include:

 People who are shortsighted may have difficulty recognizing faces across a room or reading road signs while driving.

 Children who are becoming shortsighted will have trouble reading the smartboard or whiteboard in their classrooms.
 They may need to sit near the front of the room to see it clearly.